jacekskowalski/library-online/README.md

 /category

+To start app run LibraryOnlineApplication

 ## The RESTful Architecture

 To create frontend presentation layer JavaScript, Bootstrap were used.

 To create backend and business layer Java and SpringBoot were used.

-Persistance is based on Reposiory layer
+Persistance is based on Repository layer

 Data are stored in embedded Mongo database- Flapdoodle.